doctrine/annotations/docs/en/custom.rst

 Usage
 -----

 Using the library API is simple.
-Using the annotations described in the previous section you can now annotate other classes with your annotations:
+Using the annotations described in the previous section, you can now annotate other classes with your
+annotations:

 .. code-block:: php